 Company and Site Level Roles

-When inviting or modifying a user the first choice you’ll need to make is to make the user company level or site level.
-Site level users only have access to specific sites you assign to them while company users see company-level details.
+When inviting or modifying a user, the first choice you’ll need to make is to make the user company level or site level.
+Site-level users only have access to specific sites you assign to them while company users see company-level details.
+All user roles have access to Kinsta’s support team, but we’ll only be able to assist with sites that your user role has access to.

 Company administrators have the highest level of access.
-They have complete control of all company and site data.
+They have complete control of all company and site data, including Kinsta DNS.
 Only give company administrator access to users who you trust.

-A company developer has access to manage to all sites (including deleting them), can manage site level users, but do not see billing details or company settings.
+A company developer has access to manage all sites (including deleting them), Kinsta DNS, and can manage site level users, but does not see billing details or company settings.

 A company billing user is a special role that only sees billing details and company settings.
-They can see invoices and modify company details like name and address.
+They can see invoices, enable automatic invoice emails, and modify company details like name and address.
 They do not have access to any websites in any way.

 Site administrators have complete access to a site and have full control of all environments attached to that site.
 The only action they are not permitted to do is remove a site from a company’s account.
 Note that a single user may be a site administrator for multiple sites.